prog4004/I4004-projects/maneuver/README.md

  noise of it display scan outputs.
 Note that once you have entered any keyboard command, the emulation has been started.
 It will automatically run the command until it does a display command that is part of the keyboard/display loop.
 This is because all the commands have a built in break command at the keyboard input address.
-One ca look at code in MYSIM to see how this is done.
+One can look at code in MYSIM to see how this is done.
 There are some notes in the assembly source for addresses.
 It is possible to start the simulator at any address with PCPNTR! ( Addr - ) but usually it is best to use 0 as the address unless you are analysing effects of some subroutine.
 The BREAK ( addr - ) commnd only stops on instruction addresses and not in the middle of an address.
 One can always use the escape key to stop a runaway.